paginas-secretas/docs/usecases.md

 ## 002 - Share contacts list

-This use case enables users to share their contacts list prior to creation.
-All users need to do is click the "share" button and the platform shall generate the shared link.
+This use case enables users to share their contacts list.
+Users need a public key (asymmetric) that the sharing user knows, and then click the "share" button.

 **Inputs**:

 - 1x document refernece
 - 1x document hash
+- 1x shared user public key (asymmetric)

 **Outputs**: